Professor Chris Frost

-I joined LSHTM in 1992, having previously worked at the Department of Environmental & Preventive Medicine, St. Bartholomew’s Medical College on a range of clinical trials and epidemiological projects.
+I joined LSHTM in 1992, having previously worked at the Department of Environmental & Preventive Medicine, St. Bartholomew’s Medical College, London on a range of clinical trials and epidemiological projects.

-Prior to working at St. Bartholomew's I studied at Pembroke College Cambridge for a degree in Mathematics and the Diploma in Mathematical Statistics.
+Prior to working at St. Bartholomew's Medical College I studied at Pembroke College Cambridge for a degree in Mathematics and the Diploma in Mathematical Statistics.

 I currently teach 12 sessions on the Generalised Linear Models module (2462), which forms part of the MSc. in Medical Statistics.

 I am a member of the MSc. in Medical Statistics Exam Board at LSHTM.

 Throughout my time at LSHTM I have had a major involvement with the MSc. in Medical Statistics, being course organiser (twice) and admissions tutor as well as the roles listed above.

 My research combines methodological research interests with the conduct of collaborative research studies.
 Over the past twenty years a large component of this research has been in neurology, with a particular focus on Dementia, Huntington’s Disease (HD) and Multiple Sclerosis (MS).
 This work includes involvement with the design, conduct and statistical analysis of randomised controlled clinical trials, including a phase II trial in secondary progressive MS (MS-STAT) that provided statistically significant evidence that statins slow both the rate of whole-brain atrophy and the clinical progression of the disease.
 A large phase III trial of statins in secondary progressive MS (MS-STAT2), funded by the NIHR, is currently in progress.

 From a methodological standpoint I have a particular interest in clinical trial design, addressing questions such as quantifying the advantages of extending follow-up, introducing interim visits and introducing novel design features such as run-in periods into trials in neurology.